China Global Business Entities Guide China Limited Liability Company - 有限责任公司 (LLC)

 What are the periodic accounting obligations incumbent upon the entity?
 To whom must those accounts be submitted?

-LLC must maintain accounting records that are sufficient to determine the financial positon of the company.
+The LLC must maintain accounting records that are sufficient to determine the financial position of the company.

-LLC shall prepare annual financial accounting reports, which shall be audited by a qualified audit firm and presented within 4 months after the end of that accounting year.
+The LLC must prepare annual financial accounting reports, which must be audited by a qualified audit firm and presented within four (4) months after the end of the applicable accounting year.

-The annual financial accounting reports of an LLC shall be submitted to AMR along with the annual report of the company.
+The annual financial accounting reports of an LLC must be submitted to the AMR along with the annual report of the company.

 Is the entity permitted to determine its own financial year?